RlM100always/RlM100always/README.md

 ### Hi there 👋, I am Rakib Hossain

-I am an Android Application Developer,Problem Solver and Self Motivated learner , I love to learn and know new technologies.
+I am an Android Application Developer(Kotlin && Java),Problem Solver and Self Motivated learner , I love to learn and know new technologies.
 I am also studying at University of Dhaka , Department of Computer Science And Engineering .

 ### Tools And Technology I use for Android Development :
  * Language : For Android->(Java,Kotlin),PHP